iskandr/dsltools/README.md

-treelike
+TreeLike
 ========

-Helpers for tree-like data structures useful for creating simple languages and type systems in Python
+Helpers for creating and traversing recursively nested data structures in Python.
+Useful for creating simple languages and abstract value domains like type and shape systems.